Via Rail: 2000s

-On 24 October 2003, federal Minister of Transport David Collenette announced $700 million in new funding over the next five years.
+On October 24, 2003, federal Minister of Transport David Collenette announced $700 million in new funding over the next five years.
 This funding was below the $3 billion needed to implement a high-speed rail proposal in the Quebec City-Windsor Corridor nicknamed ViaFast; however, the funding was intended to "provide for faster, more frequent and more reliable passenger service across Canada... [preserving] the option for higher speed rail, such as the Via Fast proposal," said Collenette.
 This new project was to be called "Renaissance II".

-On 18 December 2003, Liberal Prime Minister (PM) Paul Martin announced a freeze in federal spending on all major capital projects, including Via's five-year $700 million "Renaissance II" program announced just six weeks earlier by outgoing PM Chrétien's administration.
-Critics of Martin's cuts claimed that he was in a distinct conflict of interest as his family through Canada Steamship Lines and various subsidiary and affiliated companies had once had a significant investment in the Voyageur Colonial Bus Lines, an intercity bus line in Quebec and eastern Ontario that is a key competitor of Via.
+On December 18, 2003, Liberal Prime Minister (PM) Paul Martin froze federal spending on all major capital projects, including Via's five-year $700 million "Renaissance II" program announced just six weeks earlier by outgoing PM Chrétien's administration.
+Critics of Martin's cuts claimed that he was in a conflict of interest as his family through Canada Steamship Lines and various subsidiary and affiliated companies had once had a significant investment in the Voyageur Colonial Bus Lines, an intercity bus line in Quebec and eastern Ontario that was a key competitor of Via.

-Route cuts under the Martin government included the withdrawal of the seasonal Bras d'Or tourist train, which ran for the last time in September 2004, and the Montreal-Toronto overnight Enterprise, which was discontinued in September 2005.
+Routes cut under the Martin government included the seasonal Bras d'Or tourist train, which ran for the last time in September 2004, and the Montreal-Toronto overnight Enterprise, which was discontinued in September 2005.
 The Sarnia-Chicago International was also discontinued in April 2004 by Amtrak.
 Via's portion of the route from Toronto-Sarnia remained in operation as Via was able to use their own equipment to operate the train.

 Sponsorship scandal

-The federal Auditor General's report released publicly on 10 February 2004 showed what appeared to be a criminal misdirection of government funds intended for advertising to key Quebec-based supporters of the Liberal Party of Canada.
+The federal Auditor General's report released on February 10, 2004, showed what appeared to be a criminal misdirection of government funds intended for advertising to key Quebec-based supporters of the Liberal Party of Canada.
 Included in the Auditor General's report was the fact that Via was used as one of several federal government departments, agencies, and Crown corporations to funnel these illicit funds.
-Forced to act on the Auditor General's report due to its political implications, Martin's government suspended Via President Marc LeFrançois on 24 February 2004, giving him an ultimatum of several days to defend himself against allegations in the report or face further disciplinary action.
+Forced to act on the Auditor General's report due to its political implications, Martin's government suspended Via President Marc LeFrançois on February 24, 2004, giving him an ultimatum of several days to defend himself against allegations in the report or face further disciplinary action.

-Several days later during LeFrançois's suspension, former Via marketing department employee Myriam Bédard claimed she was fired several years earlier when she questioned company billing practices in dealing with advertising companies.
+Several days later during LeFrançois's suspension, former Via marketing department employee Myriam Bédard claimed she had been fired several years earlier when she questioned company billing practices in dealing with advertising companies.
 (According to CBC News, an arbitrator's report later concluded that Bédard had voluntarily left Via.)
-She was publicly belittled by Via CEO Jean Pelletier in national media on 27 February 2004.
-Pelletier retracted his statements but on 1 March, Pelletier was fired.
-By 5 March, after failing to defend himself adequately against the allegations in the Auditor General's report, LeFrançois was fired as well.
+She was publicly belittled by Via CEO Jean Pelletier in national media on February 27, 2004.
+Pelletier retracted his statements but on March 1, Pelletier was fired.
+By March 5, after failing to defend himself adequately against the allegations in the Auditor General's report, LeFrançois was fired as well.